 Tracer techniques are a unique causal investigative strategy in the sense that they are not used to establish or prove causality, but to get further information about systems that are already viewed as causal.
 This is supported by two main points.
 First, tracer methods require background information about the causal process, which is clear from tracer criteria.
 In order to use a tracer it needs to be clear what should be tagged, which requires knowing what (if anything) reliably flows through the causal process.
-Before using tracers in the biochemical, ecological, and neurological contexts above, scientists had already identified materials that reliably flowed through the causal systems.15 This background causal knowledge was required for the tracer methods they employed.
+Before using tracers in the biochemical, ecological, and neurological contexts above, scientists had already identified materials that reliably flowed through the causal systems.20 This background causal knowledge was required for the tracer methods they employed.
 What scientists did not yet know is where the downstream steps of these pathways would lead and what would be found at each step.
 You can know that caloric energy flows through ecosystems and that cellular materials flow along neurons withou knowing that the meadow frog eats the grasshopper and that the hypoglossal nerve innervates the tongue.
 Second, that tracer methodology requires causal information is also suggested by the fact that movement of material alone is not sufficient for causation.
 We can identify and track the movement of some physical matter, without this outlining the steps of a causal process.
-For example, we can track the flow of material from an organisms's diet to the microconstituents of its cells, without this material being causally or explanatorily relevant to all of the cell's behaviors.16 As tracking material alone is insufficient to
+For example, we can track the flow of material from

-$^{^{13}}$ For further discussion of this see: (Ross 2020c).
+$^{^{18}}$ For further discussion of this see: (Ross 2021b).

-14This is present in radiotracers used to study blood vessels and the gastrointestinal tract-when these tracers are introduced into these locations they reliably flow in the direction of relevant material (blood and food, respectively) without tagging this material.
+19This is present in radiotracers used to study blood vessels and the gastrointestinal tract-when these tracers are introduced into these locations they reliably flow in the direction of relevant material (blood and food, respectively) without tagging this material.

-15For example, they had identified that carbon and other atoms move through metabolic pathways, that caloric energy moves through prey-predator connections, and that axonal transport delivers cellular materials along neurons.
+20For example, they had identified that carbon and other atoms move through metabolic pathways, that caloric energy moves through prey-predator connections, and that axonal transport delivers cellular materials along neurons.
+In this case the tracer is tagging these materials (atoms and molecules) that move along the causal process.